cabforum/forum/SCWG-charter.md

    **(a) Certificate Consumer:** A Certificate Consumer Member is suspended, and its right to vote automatically ceases, if any of the following become true:

-   * it ceases providing a process for receiving software product problem reports concerning its membership-qualifying software product;

    * it ceases to maintain a list of CA certificates that its membership-qualifying software product uses to validate the chain of trust from the TLS certificate to a root certificate in its root store;